codeHaiku22/pySysInfo/README.md

 # pySysInfo
-This tool utility is a purely Python-based system information tool similar to neofetch, fastfetch, et al.
+This tool utility is a purely Python-based system information tool for GNU/Linux and is similar to neofetch, fastfetch, et al.

 ## Features
 Displays: